Dolfost/snake-cpp/README.md

 If You'r distro isn't mentioned here, try to use [google](https://www.google.com):

-    how to install ncurses in *put your distro name here*
+    how to install ncurses in *put Your distro name here*

 ### Getting the sources
 Enter desired directory and run